Place an obituary

 Sheridan Funeral Home

-Bonnie Slack, 81 of Sheridan, WY, passed away on April 16, 2025 at Westview Health Care Center in Sheridan.
+Keith Brandt, 73 of Sheridan, WY, passed away on May 25, 2025 at Westview Health Care Center in Sheridan.
 Arrangements are in the care of Sheridan Funeral Home in Sheridan.
-Services are pending.
-Online condolences at www.sheridanfuneral.com.
+A Memorial Service is at 11:00 A.M., Saturday, June 14, 2025 at the First Presbyterian Church with Pastor Karl Heimbuck officiating.
+Online condolences at www.sheridanfuneral.com

 Sheridan Funeral Home